Nukesor/pueue/README.md

 A sleep in scripts will probably become irrelevant, as soon as this bug in rust-lang is fixed: https://github.com/rust-lang/rust/issues/39364

+# Contributing

+Feature requests and pull requests are very much appreciated and welcome!

+Anyhow, please talk to me a bit about your ideas before you start hacking!
+It's always nice to know what you're working on and I might have a few suggestions or tips :)

+There's also the [Contribution Guide](https://github.com/Nukesor/pueue/blob/master/CHANGELOG.md), which is supposed to give you a brief overview and introduction into the project.

 Copyright &copy; 2019 Arne Beer ([@Nukesor](https://github.com/Nukesor))